alberti42/recoll-macos/src/kde/kioslave/kio_recoll/00README.txt

 By default the kio build will use the public shared library (and its installed include files).

-If recoll was configured to use a private library, you will need to set -DRECOLL_PUBLIC_LIB=OFF when running cmake.

 Recipe:

 - Make sure the KF5 (or KF6) core and KIO devel packages and cmake are installed.
 You probably need